 34 points overall, including 3 higher level subjects at minimum of grade 5, one of which must be a science subject

-Must be the Senior Leaving Certificate (taken at 18).
-Require a minimum of 6 subjects taken at Higher level (not ordinary IO) and must include English language and maths to meet University matriculation plus 2 sciences from biology, physics or chemistry, grades required are minimum AABBBB.
+Require a minimum of 6 subjects taken at Higher level (not ordinary IO) and must include English Language and Maths to meet University matriculation plus 2 sciences from Biology, Physics or Chemistry, grades required are minimum AABBBB.

 Scottish Highers / Advanced Highers

 BB at Advanced Higher level and AABBB at Higher level

 B at Advanced Higher level and AAABB at Higher level.